MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/data-manager.md

 > - [!INCLUDE[cc_preview_features_no_MS_support](../includes/cc-preview-features-no-ms-support.md)]

 ## Data Manager Sections
 **Those include: Sources, Entities, Configuration, Enrichment and Relationships.** Completing those sections will enable you to unlock the unique insights Dynamics 365 AI for Customer Insights offers.
-Following the Data Manager sections, we will explore sections that are used for viewing and acting upon those insights (*Homepage*, *Segmentation* and *Profile*).
+Following the Data Manager sections, we will explore sections that are used for viewing and acting upon those insights (*Home*, *Segmentation* and *Profile*).

 ## Data Manager: Sources
 In this section we will explain how to bring data from many of your sources: From CRM systems, to transactional and survey data, to clickstream, social and other data you might have.
 Connecting your data sources is the first step towards unlocking one of the unique product promises - consolidating and reconciling data on your customers from multiple sources that once were disparate and conflicting.